Collaboration among artificial intelligence (AI) cardiology experts

 Innovation through collaboration

-Consulting in the electrophysiology lab
+Consulting in the Electrophysiology Laboratory

-Doctors work together in the electrophysiology lab to provide exactly the care each person needs.
+A doctor (right) works with an Electrophysiology Laboratory colleague to provide exactly the care each person needs.

 A collective effort of experts is driving the rapidly maturing field of artificial intelligence in health care.
 At Mayo Clinic, several medical and surgical specialties, including cardiovascular medicine, neurology, oncology and radiology, have validated approaches to improve clinical care.
 These advances are shared in the medical literature so that they can be adopted widely to benefit people everywhere.